 what the method can add to working with people on the move

-NGO workers, young professionals, senior professionals
+NGO staff, young professionals, senior professionals

 Celia Schmidt is a trainer and process facilitator in the fields of design thinking, business development, integrity management and organizational development with a passion for participative processes and innovative thinking.
 She is an anthropologist and holds a postgraduate degree in international cooperation for sustainable development from the Humboldt University in Berlin.
 She develops, accompanies and moderates processes at various levels and has worked with international organizations, municipalities and research institutes in Germany and abroad.
 As a trainer and coach for cewas, she develops and moderates change processes in the areas of integrity management and business development in the WASH sector.